orion3000/albert/README.md

 Created one api app with startapp.
 If this was a more extensive api with more models I would have used a core app and added additional apps like user, card, etc, etc.
 Used json for default renderers and parsers.
-Included docker and docker compose files to allow for locally using posgres as db.
+Included docker and docker compose files to allow for locally using postgres as db.
 Travis CI is setup with the `.travis.yml` file.

     ├── ccvalidate